 24. How would you rate your faithfulness in having family or personal devotional times with the Lord?
 5 4 3 2 1 25.
-How would you rate our own activity in sharing your faith 5 4 3 2 1 00 in Christ with others?
-3 7 3 2 ' 26.
+How would you rate our own activity in sharing your faith in Christ with others?
+5 4 3 2 1 26.
 How would you rate your own activity in building friendships with unbelievers in order to share Christ with them?
 5 4 3 2 1 27.
 How would you rate your own faithfulness in living a consistent Christian life?
 5 4 3 2 1 28.
 How would you rate your own faithfulness in giving at least 10 percent of your income to fund God's work?
 5 4 3 2 1 29.
 How would you rate your own assurance of salvation?
 5 4 3 2 1 30.
 What personal comments or concerns do you have for the pastoral search committee?
-5 4 3 2 1 not list senior pastor.
+5 4 3 2 1

+In your opinion, the three areas of our church that need the most attention right now are: (Do not list senior pastor.
 Prioritize by 1, 2, 3; 1 = high.)

-Individual spiritual growth Serving one another Outreach/witnessing/evangelism Prayer Church unity/more love & fellowship Discipleship Personal ministry involvement Vision for the future Better communication from leaders Revival/renewal Spiritual leadership Stewardship/tithing/giving Other (please explain) Spiritual needs in your life not being met by our church are • Нои o do you feel about the Sunday morning worship service?
-Style Music It should be more formal It should (hymns) ore t raditio onal It should be less formal It should (choruse be m ore c onter mpora ary It is about right It is about , t It should be more traditional It should be less traditional
+Individual spiritual growth

+Serving one another

+Outreach/witnessing/evangelism

+Prayer

+Church unity/more love & fellowship

+Discipleship

+Personal ministry involvement

+Vision for the future

+Better communication from leaders

+Revival/renewal

+Spiritual leadership

+Stewardship/tithing/giving

+Other (please explain)

+The spiritual needs in your life not being met by our church are:

+How do you feel about the Sunday morning worship service?
+Stulo Music

+Style Music

+It should be more formal It should be more traditional

+It should be less formal It should be more contemporary (choruses)

+It is about right It is about right

+It should be more traditional

+It should be less traditional

-Our comments regarding our worship services: "In order to reach the unchurched in our community and meet their needs, I would be willing to support major changes in the church as long as we held to God's truth."
+"In order to reach the unchurched in our community and meet their needs, I would be willing to support major changes in the church as long as we held to God's truth."

 What are your responses to this statement?

 Thank you for your consistent prayers and support.
 Please note any prayer requests you have: